davidguttman/vibehive/docs/tutorials/11-context-file-commands.md

     *   **`/drop` Command:**
         *   Assert the `Repository` document in the database is updated correctly (specified files removed).
         *   Verify the reply message confirms the removed files.
-        *   Test dropping files that don't exist; assert the database state is unchanged and the reply indicates this.
+        *   Test dropping files that don't exist; assert the database state is unchanged and the reply **indicates the files were not found**.
     *   **Error Handling:**
-        *   Test all commands fail gracefully with an appropriate error reply if no repository is configured for `interaction.channelId`.
+        *   Test all commands fail gracefully with an appropriate error reply if no repository is configured for the channel (`discordChannelId`).

 3.  **Execution:** Ensure all tests pass when running `npm test`.